LarsSchimmelpfennig/LiteratureNetworks/README.md

 article_collection module source: https://github.com/UW-Madison-Library/wos-explorer

 Foldamers are among the main areas of research of the Gellman Group.
-As a member of the group, I am interested in in the development of this field.
+As a member of the group, I am interested in the development of this field.

 **Complete citation network for the field of Foldamers (2021)**
  - Node and edge color is assigned by modularity class (clustering).